Our active projects

 The churches in question are comprised of groups scattered among various villages that generally lack a dedicated place for worship, meeting instead in private homes.
 There are also individual families that have no opportunity to meet with other believers to enjoy communal church life and grow spiritually.
 In many areas believers live their faith in secret because they face persecution.
 This comes at the hands of both Muslims and those who profess traditional religions, because conversion to Christ is considered a betrayal of one’s ethnic group.

-The project is being carried out in collaboration with international partners.
+This project has been carried out in collaboration with international partners.

 This people group’s level of literacy is rather low.
 Many among the believers came to faith listening to the preaching of the Gospel, but are not capable of reading the Scriptures.
 So, together with our partners we also work on the production of literacy materials.
 At the end of home-based worship services, in many villages believers meet to learn to read and write.
 We also prepare audio CDs with Bible stories that are used both by the believers and for evangelization.